Exploring non-trivial band structure and spin polarizations in $d$-wave altermagnets tailored by anisotropic optical fields: Finding the electron states in the presence of off-resonance dressing fields

 over the period $T = 2 \pi/\omega$ of the time-dependent and periodic terms $ \hat{\mc{H}}_{1,2}^{(0)}\left[\vec{\bf k}-\frac{e}{\hbar}\vec{\bf A}(t) \right] $ obtained from initial non-interacting Hamiltonian \eqref{AMainHam01} in which wave vector $\vec{\bf k}$ is replaced by a canonical substitution $k_{x,y} \longrightarrow k_{x,y} - e/\hbar A_{x,y}$.

-We now consider the case of elliptical polarized irradiation and most common $d_{x^2-y^2}$ type of altermagents And derived the exact equations for each part of the Hamiltonian affected by the irradiation.
-The canonical substitution leads to the following time dependent Hamiltonian
+We now consider the case of elliptically polarized irradiation and most common $d_{x^2-y^2}$ type of altermagnets and derive the exact equations for each part of the Hamiltonian affected by the irradiation.
+The canonical substitution leads to the following time-dependent Hamiltonian

 The Rashba spin-orbit coupling Hamiltonian is transformed in the most straightforward way

 Next, we evaluate the integrals in Eq. \eqref{Aint01} and obtain

 where the zero-order Floquet Hamiltonian $\mc{H}_{[n=0]}^{(F)}(\vec{\bf k})$